cyber-chris/blog/content/posts/dead-mans-switch.md

 To perform this, I use the available `activation_additions` package, adding the vector that represents `"I'm sorry, but I cannot" - "Sure, I can help with that"` to layer `8` in the forward pass.

 As a technical note, since the `Llama-3` model I am using has been RLHF'd, it is not completely trivial to steer.
 For example, using the vector direction `"No" - "Yes"` is highly effective in GPT-2, but ineffective for this model.
-Furthermore, this RLHF means that the model would refuse some prompts anyway, so my evaluations below actually ignores the final model response, focusing on the detection accuracy instead.
+Hence, I use the more complicated prompt above.
+Furthermore, this RLHF means that the model would refuse some prompts anyway, so my later evaluations actually ignore the final model response, focusing on the detection accuracy instead.

 ### Example